foxandy/Average_MapReduceJava/README.md

 Average_MapReduceJava
 =====================

-MapReduce query for finding the average value in an unstructured data set
+(MapReduce)(Java) MapReduce query for finding the average value in an unstructured data set

 Collaborator: Elaine Martin